serenorg/serendb/docker-compose/ext-src/README.md

 Two main workflows use these extensions:

-1. **Cloud Extensions Test** - Tests extensions on Neon cloud projects
+1. **Cloud Extensions Test** - Tests extensions on SerenDB cloud projects
 2. **Force Test Upgrading of Extension** - Tests upgrading extensions between different Compute versions

 These workflows are integrated into the build-and-test pipeline through shell scripts: